 |Panasonic FZ100||Y||stereo||mono||-||-||mini||2.0||-||-||-||Panasonic FZ100|

 It is notable that the FZ2000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the FZ200 does not offer wifi capability.

 So how do things add up?
 Is there a clear favorite between the Panasonic FZ200 and the Panasonic FZ2000?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Panasonic Lumix DMC-FZ200: